Forests of the Iberian Peninsula: Juniper groves

-The juniper groves of Spanish juniper (Juniperus thurifera) constitute a curious formation that occupies the high heaths and mesetas of the interior, nearly always above 900 metres elevation.
+Spanish juniper (Juniperus thurifera) groves constitute a curious formation that occupies the high heaths and mesetas of the interior, nearly always above 900 metres elevation.
 The principal woodlands of this type are in the Serranía de Cuenca, Sistema Ibérico, Alcarria, Maestrazgo and other mountains of the interior.
 They do not usually form dense forests, but rather parkland or small woods in meadows.
 They prefer soils developed over limestone, especially those of an ochre or reddish color and rich in clay, de carácter relicto (Terra rosa, Terra fusca); on occasions, as in the region of Tamajón (Guadalajara), they also colonize siliceous terrain.

-They are adapted to an exceptionally harsh continental climate, where practically no other species of tree is a rival; except for the Holm oak, which occupies some of the old, deforested juniper groves, and the European black pine (Pinus nigra) which can accompany it with a certain frequency.
+They are adapted to an exceptionally harsh continental climate, where practically no other species of tree is a rival except for the Holm oak, which occupies some of the old, deforested juniper groves, and the European black pine (Pinus nigra) which can accompany ir.
 The common juniper (Juniperus communis subsp. hemisphaerica) is habitually a secondary species of these groves.
-At high elevations they come in contact with forests of Scots pine and with the Savin juniper; the latter sometimes forming part of the shrubby stratum.
+At high elevations they come in contact with forests of Scots pine and the Savin juniper; the latter sometimes forming part of the shrubby stratum.

-The fact that these are to be found mainly in areas which have been exposed for a large part of the Tertiary and over soils considered relictos, supposes a great antiquity for such groves.
-The harsh climatological conditions, with the surface of the ground undergoing processes of alternate freezing and thawing (cryoturbation), makes difficult the development of elevated brush.
-In their regressive stages, they tend toward hummocky thickets of cambrones (Genista pumila) or tomillares y prados de diente dominados por dwarf shrubs and dog's tooth grass.
+The fact that these are to be found mainly in areas which have been exposed for a large part of the Tertiary period and over soils considered relictos, Tmplies that these groves are very old. he harsh climatological conditions, with the surface of the ground undergoing processes of alternate freezing and thawing (cryoturbation), makes the development of elevated brush difficult.
+In their regressive stages, they tend toward hummocky thickets of cambrones (Genista pumila) or tomillares and grazing fields dominated by dwarf shrubs and dog's tooth grass.
 At lower elevations these groves can also alternate with espliego y aliaga.

 The Phoenicean juniper (Juniperus phoenicea) habitually plays a secondary part and does not often form dense woods.
-Only on some rocky shelves or in special environments such as fixed dunes and sandy areas near the coast do they manage to form woodlands of any importance.
+Only on some rocky shelves, or in special environments such as fixed dunes and sandy areas near the coast, do they manage to form woodlands of any importance.